re-place/replace-app/README.md

 ### Notes

+- When running ktor in Dev Mode, it will attempt to seed a dev user.
+See Console output for more information.
 - Frontend runs on port 4200, backend on port 8000.
 Frontend requests are getting proxied by angular to port 8000, configure in `/web/src/angular/proxy.conf.json`
-- Frontend hot reloads, backends needs to get restartet.
+- Frontend hot reloads, backends needs to get restarted.
 - For faster starting time of the backend, comment out `commonMainRuntimeOnly(project(":replace-web"))` in `/build.gradle.kts`.
   - Should look like this: